riboviz/workflows/nextflow/README.md

 The user documentation took ~1 day to read through to get a full feel of Nextflow's capabilities.
 An expanded tutorial, to implement a multi-task workflow, analogous to that provided by Snakemake, would have been useful.
 I did, later on, find Nextflow 2017 workshop [tutorial](https://github.com/nextflow-io/nf-hack17-tutorial) but my understanding of Nextflow had passed beyond its content when I found it.

-Implementation of a subset of the RiboViz workflow to took a day.
+Implementation of a subset of the RiboViz workflow took ~2 days.
 Despite having read the documentation, a lot of searching was required.
 The most challenging aspect was trying to have the index files reused when processing each sample file, but the solution, once the command was found, was straightforward (the `each` [input repeater](https://www.nextflow.io/docs/latest/process.html#input-repeaters)).
+I think progress to complete the workflow would be more rapid as more experience of using, as opposed to reading about, Nextflow's constructs is gained.

 There are myriad examples to draw upon, for example: